WebAssembly/WASI/proposals/http/README.md

 ### Introduction

 The WASI-http proposal defines a collection of [interfaces] for sending and receiving HTTP requests and responses.
-WASI-http additionally defines a [world], `wasi:http/proxy`, that circumscribes a minimal execution environment for wasm HTTP [proxies].
+WASI-http additionally defines two [worlds][world]: `wasi:http/service`, which circumscribes an execution environment for a broad category of HTTP services including web applications, API servers, and [proxies]; and `wasi:http/middleware`, for services that forward requests along a chain of handlers.

 [Interfaces]: https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md#wit-interfaces
 [World]: https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md#wit-worlds